MedleyHealth/anoni/README.md

 **bert-base-uncased:** 98.12% dev F1-score (state-of-the-art)

-We're still verifying that our results are valid.
-If they are, the previous state-of-the-art was 98.05% using GRU + text skeleton [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5872383/#Tab3).
+The previous state-of-the-art was 98.05% using GRU + text skeleton [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5872383/#Tab3).
+We're still verifying that our results are valid and comparable to the past works.
 We expect to see even higher performance once we fine tune the BERT large model.
+We will publish a whitepaper once done.

 ## Dataset